confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.ksql
+# ksql

-Below are the supported variables for the role confluent.ksql
+Below are the supported variables for the role ksql

 ***